Rytale/novafork-vitejs/README.md

 ## Hosting 🌐

-You’re welcome to host Nova on your own server!
+You're welcome to host Nova on your own server!
 However, **please ensure you give proper credit** by linking to this repository or mentioning the original creators.
 This acknowledgment is required to use and share the site.

 ## Community & Support 💬